Last Updated: Nov 20, 2020

 Write a rough draft of the application essay

 Summer is a great time to write a rough draft of the application essay/personal statement.
 Since many colleges use similar prompts year after year, students can often glean an idea of what colleges are looking for in essays by reading old prompts and sample essays.
 They can formulate their writing plans based upon what they observe.
-For colleges and universities accepting the Common Application, essay prompts may change little if at all.
 Use the summer before senior year to take your time drafting an application essay you’ll be proud of!

 Get résumé-worthy experience